An introduction to managing your day-to-day expenses

 This may sound like extra hassle that you don't need, but it is important because if your records are ever inspected by HMRC, the first thing they will look for is whether what your accounts say is in the bank matches what actually is in the bank.
 If you’ve put costs in the wrong place, these figures won't match.

-It’s also important because sometimes you have to report these figures differently for tax, for example if you are the director of a limited company and you have to report your expenses to HMRC on form P11D.
+It's also important because sometimes you have to report these figures differently for tax, for example if you are the director of a limited company and you need to make sure the company doesn’t pay you back more than you’ve spent on its costs.

 Make sure your categories are consistent